 On this page

-The tobacco control sector has a diverse range of stakeholders, and each has an essential role to play to help achieve Smokefree 2025.
-Click below for contact information about national agencies, non-government agencies, training services and District Health Boards.
+The tobacco control sector has a diverse range of stakeholders, each having an essential role to achieve the Smokefree Aotearoa 2025 goal.
+This guide includes contact information for Government and regional agencies, non-government organisations and training services.

 Stop smoking services

 Te Whatu Ora | Health New Zealand is responsible for planning and commissioning hospital, primary and community health services.

 The National Public Health Service sits within Te Whatu Ora and works towards pae ora (healthy futures) by engaging with the wider determinants that impact on people’s health, focusing on oranga (wellbeing), health promotion, protection, prevention and population-level intervention.

 Te Aka Whai Ora | Māori Health Authority leads and monitors transformational change in the way the entire health system understands and responds to the health and wellbeing needs of whānau Māori.

 Manatū Hauora | Ministry of Health is the key Ministry for policy development in the tobacco control area and is involved policy, service development and operational aspects of tobacco control.